Python-WA/constitution/README.md

 #### 64. By-laws

+> [!IMPORTANT]
-> [!NOTE] "Guidance Note - Status of By-laws"
+> "Guidance Note - Status of By-laws"
 > A by-law must be consistent with the Act, the regulations and these rules.
 The rules of an association bind the association and the members as an enforceable contract between them.
 By-laws may not have that status.
-Therefore, the use of by-laws should be reserved for more proce

-[//]: # (TODO: this is yet to be formatted below)

-## PART 8 - GENERAL MATTERS

-#### 64. By-laws

-Guidance Note – Status of By-laws - A by-law must be consistent with the Act, the regulations and these rules.
-The rules of an association bind the association and the members as an enforceable contract between them.
-By-laws may not have that status.
 Therefore, the use of by-laws should be reserved for more procedural or administrative matters.

 1. The Association may, by resolution at a general meeting, make, amend or revoke by-laws.

 2. By-laws may —

-    - (a) provide for the rights and obligations that apply to any classes of associate membership approved under rule 8(2); and
+   a. provide for the rights and obligations that apply to any classes of associate membership approved under rule 8(2); and

-    - (b) impose restrictions on the committee’s powers, including the power to dispose of the association’s assets; and
+   b. impose restrictions on the committee’s powers, including the power to dispose of the association’s assets; and

-    - (c) impose requirements relating to the financial reporting and financial accountability of the association and the auditing of the association’s accounts; and
+   c. impose requirements relating to the financial reporting and financial accountability of the association and the auditing of the association’s accounts; and

-    - (d) provide for any other matter the association considers necessary or convenient to be dealt with in the by-laws.
+   d. provide for any other matter the association considers necessary or convenient to be dealt with in the by-laws.

 3. A by-law is of no effect to the extent that it is inconsistent with the Act, the regulations or these rules.

 4. Without limiting subrule (3), a by-law made for the purposes of subrule (2)(c) may only impose requirements on the Association that are additional to, and do not restrict, a requirement imposed on the Association under Part 5 of the Act.

 5. At the request of a member, the Association must make a copy of the by-laws available for inspection by the member.

 #### 65. Executing documents and common seal

 1. The Association may execute a document without using a common seal if the document is signed by —

-    - (b) (a) 2 committee members; or one committee member and a person authorised by the committee.
+   a.
+2 committee members; or

+   b. one committee member and a person authorised by the committee.

 2. If the Association has a common seal —

-    - (a) the name of the Association must appear in legible characters on the common seal;
+   a. the name of the Association must appear in legible characters on the common seal; and

-and
-    - (b) a document may only be sealed with the common seal by the authority of the committee and in the presence of —
+   b. a document may only be sealed with the common seal by the authority of the committee and in the presence of —

-        - (i) 2 committee members; or
+      - i.
+2 committee members; or

-        - (ii) one committee member and a person authorised by the committee, and each of them is to sign the document to attest that the document was sealed in their presence.
+      - ii. one committee member and a person authorised by the committee,

+   and each of them is to sign the document to attest that the document was sealed in their presence.

 3. The secretary must make a written record of each use of the common seal.

 4. The common seal must be kept in the custody of the secretary or another committee member authorised by the committee.

 #### 66. Giving notices to members

 1. In this rule —

-recorded means recorded in the register of members.
+   **recorded** means recorded in the register of members.

 2. A notice or other document that is to be given to a member under these rules is taken not to have been given to the member unless it is in writing and —

-    - (a) delivered by hand to the recorded address of the member; or
+   a. delivered by hand to the recorded address of the member; or

-    - (b) sent by prepaid post to the recorded postal address of the member; or
+   b. sent by prepaid post to the recorded postal address of the member; or

-    - (c) sent by facsimile or electronic transmission to an appropriate recorded number or recorded electronic address of the member.
+   c. sent by facsimile or electronic transmission to an appropriate recorded number or recorded electronic address of the member.

 #### 67. Custody of books and securities

 1. Subject to subrule (2), the books and any securities of the Association must be kept in the secretary’s custody or under the secretary’s control.

 2. The financial records and, as applicable, the financial statements or financial reports of the Association must be kept in the treasurer’s custody or under the treasurer’s control.

 3. Subrules (1) and (2) have effect except as otherwise decided by the committee.